caicloud/tensorflow-demo/README.md

   docker run --net=host index.caicloud.io/tensorflow:0.8.0
   ```

 - Step 4.
-Access the Juypter Notebook at ```localhost:8888```
+Access the Jupyter Notebook at ```localhost:8888```

 ## Distributed examples
 Distributed TensorFlow examples could only be run on [caicloud.io](caicloud.io).

 - Step 1.
 Create distributed TensorFlow cluster.
 This may take a few minutes.
+Note you'll need to create a kubernetes cluster before deploying a TensorFlow cluster.
+This [doc](http://www.clipular.com/c/4898024607711232.png?k=8TxxmTwy57gXs7SZ9iVVopscjKg) describes how to create a kubernetes cluster on caicloud.io.

 - Step 2.
-Open Juypter Notebook.
+Open Jupyter Notebook.

 - Step 3.
 Create a terminal.